Disability Discrimination: Reporting Concerns, Informal Resolution and Formal Grievance Procedures

 Formal Grievance Procedures

-An individual may file a formal grievance with the appropriate ADA/Section 504 Coordinator after attempting to resolve his or her concerns orally with SEAS and the ADA/Section 504 Coordinator.
+An individual may file a formal grievance with the appropriate ADA/Section 504 Coordinator after attempting to resolve his or her concerns orally with SAS and the ADA/Section 504 Coordinator.
 The formal grievance should be filed as soon as practicable.

 The grievance must be in writing and include the following: